Drop Test Apparatus The headform was mounted to permit impact between the mid anterior - crown locations.

 Ten initial tests were conducted without any headbands mounted to provide baseline measures.
 Three impact per sample were conducted with approximately 30 seconds between impacts.

 The initial ten impacts without headbands produced peak G values of 652.4 G’s.
-With the new patented headbands introduced, impact absorption (i.e. the ratio between no head band versus with headband) demonstrated values up to 83% (average of three impacts).
+With the new patented headbands introduced, impact absorption (i.e. the ratio between no head band versus with headband) demonstrated values up to 83% (decrease in impact force) (average of three impacts).

 Test Protocol: